balderdashy/sails-docs/README.md

 #### When will my change appear on the Sails website?

 Documentation changes go live when they are merged onto a special branch corresponding with the current stable version of Sails (e.g. 0.11).
-We cannot merge pull requests sent directly to this branch-- its sole purpose is to reflect the content currently hosted on sailsjs.org.
-Updates to the website have been done in numerous different ways in the past, including an approach that recompiled documentation automatically via a GitHub hook.
-Today, since sailsjs.org has changed hosts, these updates are done manually, but we intend to automate this process again in the near future.
+We cannot merge pull requests sent directly to this branch-- its sole purpose is to reflect the content currently hosted on sailsjs.org, and content is only merged just before redeploying the sails website.

+If you want to see how documentation changes will appear on sailsjs.org, you can visit [preview.sailsjs.org](http://preview.sailsjs.org).
+The preview site updates itself automatically as changes are merged into the master branch of sails-docs.

 #### How can I help translate the documentation?